 In a city with as much sunshine and as many tall buildings as LA, you’d assume it would be easy to find great bars, patios, and dance parties on rooftops.
 It’s not.
-But the weather’s getting warmer, you have a dress that’s been waiting to be worn for eight months, and there’s a deep yearning within you that’s begging for strong cocktails and panoramic views of the city.
+But the weather’s getting warmer, you have an outfit that’s been waiting to be worn for eight months, and there’s a deep yearning within you that’s begging for strong cocktails and panoramic views of the city.

 There’s always something going on at Hollywood’s Bar Lis.
 On Tuesdays, you can drop in for a glass of Gamay and live jazz.
 And on Saturdays, the whole place transforms into a tequila-fueled dance party.
 This plant-filled bar has a retractable roof, a lounge with an open-air deck, and a huge indoor space where you and a few friends can dance while a DJ spins disco and soul tracks.
 Cocktails start at around $18, or you can get bottle service starting at $350 if your pseudo-celebrity friend is paying.
 The next time you want to be outside with a great view of the Hollywood sign while wearing that outfit you'd put on to win back your ex, head to Bar Lis.